nikopj/MATH-GA-2012/hw3/README.md

 done with matrix tiling and keeping track of some statistics.
 Furthermore, there are varients on this operation where we impose a sparsity pattern on the matrix $QK^T$.

-The goal is to implement a few different varients of flash-attention (fa):
+The goal is to implement a few different variants of flash-attention (fa):
 - dense fa
 - block-sparse fa (1D, 2D)
 - sliding-window sparse fa (1D, 2D)